tytydraco/yessleep/out/Broken_by_the_night.md

 Pushing back tears, I scribbled a short goodbye note, remembered one final time the people and life I’d been so in love with before this all started, cursed God for cursing me… and hung myself.

 I’ve always flown under the radar, never seeking attention.
-So doing the unthinkable wasn’t a masked plea, as can be the case with those who choose pills or cuts, and rarely succeed by design.
+So doing the unthinkable wasn’t a masked plea, as it can be with those who choose pills or cuts, and rarely succeed by design.
 That wasn’t me for a minute.
-I’d already tried every path for help.
+I’d already tried every path.
 I’m a quick study and my method instead represented a decision.
 I made a strong noose and secured it at such a height that nothing could allow me to turn back once the process began, knowing there would be intense pain before blacking out.
 I told myself it couldn’t feel worse than what I’d already endured.
 So I bit my lip, prepared for that moment, and the eternal unknown to follow.

 Against every probable outcome, I partially failed, or partially succeeded — depending on the measuring stick.
 You could call it my first piece of good luck in six months, coming at a crucial time.

 On the other hand, what I did forever changed the life I had and wanted, the people around me, and all that follows.
 I’m here, but not in a way that feels like me — no matter how far I search for a cure this time around.
 I wouldn’t wish it on anyone.

-My tale of survival is a morose second act.
+My survival tale is a morose second act.

 Since the original intent was to share an advisory, not explore psychological torture, I hadn’t planned to delve into the next chapter of my saga since July.
-But because it’s part of the ripple effect from that January night, and although it includes shameful details, I’ve found comfort in honesty as I’ve navigated so much uncharted territory.
+But because it’s part of the ripple effect from January, and although it includes shameful details, I’ve found comfort in honesty navigating so much uncharted territory.

 So here’s the rest of the story….

-At the end of my third week in The Retreat outside of Baltimore, in early July, with the best medics in the world no closer to helping me than any had been at the start of my journey six months before, I gave up.
+At the end of my third week in The Retreat outside of Baltimore, in early July, with the best doctors in the world no closer to helping me than any had been at the start of my journey six months before, I gave up.

-Despite sharing a growing belief with doctors that my end was drawing near, and petrified family members calling to warn of the despair in my voice and what they feared was coming — naively, the nurses had loaned me a 14-foot charger cable.
+Despite sharing a growing belief with therapists that my end was drawing near, and petrified family members calling medics to warn of the despair in my voice and what they feared was coming — naively, the nurses had loaned me a 14-foot charger cable.

 Outside, in some woods nearby, out of view, I fastened the cable to a sturdy branch on an overturned log above a stream, doubled it twice around my neck, and rolled my body off the edge.
 I’ve always connected to water, so suspending above a trickling creek felt like the most familiar place on campus to quietly say goodbye.
 I passed out as the noose caught and cinched tight.